 How many sessions will I need?

-I recommend an initial contract of six sessions and then at the fifth session we will talk about how or whether to continue.
+I recommend an initial contract of six sessions and then we will talk about how or whether to continue.
 You might wish to extend the contract for another six weeks or continue to see me in an open-ended way for longer but it is entirely based on your needs as every therapeutic relationship is unique so there can’t be a fixed timeframe.
 The key point is that you’re in charge, I’m just a guide to help you on your journey.

 Why are sessions once a week ?